adammurdoch/build-builder/README.md

     - Generates a deep and narrow graph, should be wider and have more independent paths
     - Each layer should leak into other layers
     - More incoming and api dependencies
+- Does not clean up previously generated files when build is re-generated.
 - Generated classes are small.
 - There are no transitive API classes.
 - There are no type hierarchies.